SpineEventEngine/base/testlib/README.md

 # Spine Testlib

 This module provides utilities for testing in Spine SDK subprojects.
-These utilities may also be useful for the users of the Spine SDK.
+These utilities may also be handy for the users of the Spine SDK.

 Spine Testlib relies on the following libraries:
   * [Google Protobuf](https://github.com/protocolbuffers/protobuf)